On this page16

 Why Healing Matters

 Of all Wong Tai Sin's supposed powers, healing remains paramount.
-The main altar overflows with offerings from the recovered: crutches no longer needed, medical reports showing remission, photographs of healthy babies.
+The main altar carries offerings from the recovered: crutches no longer needed, medical reports showing remission, photographs of healthy babies.

 The Fortune Stick Connection

-Here's what most visitors miss: Wong Tai Sin fortune sticks aren't random poetry.
-They're designed to channel the deity's three main attributes:
+Most visitors don't realize this part: Wong Tai Sin fortune sticks aren't random poetry.
+They're built to channel the deity's three main qualities:

 Compassion: Even the poor fortune sticks offer hope and guidance, never just doom.